So, maybe you just got a midterm grade back and ... well, you aren’t happy with it. Here are some ideas for next steps.

 - Preparation--how did you prepare, and was it effective?

 Talk this information over with your AAD or AARC advisor, and your professor and/or TA, to understand where you really stand.

 A bad midterm is pure gold when it comes to doing better.
-It’s no fun to revisit, but if you go through the problems you missed and rework them, you’ll learn the concepts.
+It’s no fun to revisit, but if you go through the questions or problems you missed and rework them, you’ll learn the concepts.
 While doing this, look for patterns to your mistakes to help you identify what to do differently next time.

 - Were you moving too quickly and making careless errors?

 - Did you misunderstand the questions?

 - Did you apply the right concepts?